ipt-ievent21-azure-ml/ievent2021-azure-ml/02_azure_ml/code/README.md

 model = Model.register(
     workspace=ws,
-    model_name='my-sklearn-diabetes-model',         # Name of the registered model in your workspace. model_path='./sklearn_regression_model.pkl',    # Local file to upload and register as a model. model_framework=Model.Framework.SCIKITLEARN,    # Framework used to create the model. model_framework_version=sklearn.__version__,    # Version of scikit-learn used to create the model. sample_input_dataset=X,
+    model_name='diabetes-sklearn-model',         # Name of the registered model in your workspace. model_path='./diabetes_sklearn_model.pkl',    # Local file to upload and register as a model. model_framework=Model.Framework.SCIKITLEARN,    # Framework used to create the model. model_framework_version=sklearn.__version__,    # Version of scikit-learn used to create the model. sample_input_dataset=X,